Lerch's $\Phi$ and the Polylogarithm at the Positive Integers: The limits of the integrals

-Though these limits shouldn't converge for non-real complex $m$, when they are linearly combined like $l_1+\ii\,l_2$ their infinities cancel out giving a finite value.
-This property is what allows our final formula from section \secrefe{Final} to converge nearly always, even when the parameters are not real.
+Though these limits should not converge for non-real complex $z$, when they are linearly combined like $l_1+\ii\,l_2$ their infinities cancel out giving a finite value.
+This property is what allows the final formula from section \secrefe{Final} to converge nearly always, even when the parameters are not real.

-\section{$HP(n)$ asymptotic behavior}
+\section{$\HP(n)$ asymptotic behavior}